tux4kids/tuxmath/doc/README.txt

           tuxmathadmin --path /servervolume/tuxmath_users --createhomedirs userfile.csv

-	if you haven't updated the global configuration file yet (step 2 above).
+	(use the 2nd syntax if you haven't updated the global configuration file yet as in step 2 above).
 Here, "userfile.csv" is the name of the file that you created in the previous step.
 It should tell you that it's creating all the user directories and complete without error.
 Note that "tuxmathadmin -h" gives help, including a list of the things that tuxmathadmin can do.

-     5. Optionally, in "tuxmath_users" you can also create a file that poses a question at each step of the hierarchy.
-For the example above, it might contain three lines:
+     5. Optionally, in the "tuxmath_users" directory you can also create a file that poses a question at each step of the hierarchy.
+For the example above, it might contain three
+        lines:

 	Choose your grade:
 	Choose your teacher: